naderhabbbab/DOT-vm/README.md

 navigathe through the browser to 0.0.0.0:5601 to start discover the ingested data

+As alternative DOT vm was loaded with timesketch
 To set up and run Timesketch, follow these instructions:

 Navigate to the Timesketch directory by executing the following command: cd /opt/timesketch.